 But, yes there is a but.
 The big but is that prep really does matter for lasting results.
 Besides nailing down any nails and caulking cracks it’s very important that your deck is CLEANED and DRY.
 What is dry ?.
 Dry is when there is no moisture in the decking.
 If you’re not 100% sure don’t do it yet.
 Let it bake in the hot sun for a day.
 You should see the color change as it drys.

 Of all the deck cleaners on the market, I prefer Olympic Premium Deck Cleaner.
 For around 15 bucks it’s a time saver and it really works to boot.
-Use it a garden style pump sprayer.
+Use a garden-style pump sprayer.
 Depending on the hot sun you may only be able to small areas at a time.
-Make sure the deck is dry, just not after a rain is all I’m saying.
+Making sure the deck is dry, just not after a rain is all I’m saying.
 Spray the decking and watch it clean right before your eyes.
-You want to use a bristle brush or a stiff broom to help any thick stains.
+You want to use a bristle brush or a stiff broom to help with any thick stains.
 While it’s still wet but clean use a hose to rinse the dirt off.
 You may also want to cover up any vegetation

 Any loose stain or paint will need to come up.
 Use a pressure washer with LOW pressure.
-Then use a piece of duct tape, press firmly down on a painted area and then quickly remove the tape.
-If paint, stain or loose wood fibers sticks to the tape you’ll know that you’ll have to clean it again.
-Hey, did I tell you it’s well worth it.
+Then use a piece of duct tape, press firmly down on a painted area, and then quickly remove the tape.
+If paint, stain, or loose wood fibers stick to the tape you’ll know that you’ll have to clean it again.
+Hey, did I tell you it’s well worth it?

 Don’t be in a rush.
 One thing I’ve learned over the years is to never rush a job when you want it to last.
 Do it right the first time.
 Anything worth doing is worth doing right the first time.

-After you filled all your large cracks with a paintable caulk you’re ready to start applying “Rescue it”.
+After you fill all your large cracks with a paintable caulk you’re ready to start applying “Rescue it”.

-With a paint brush do all the sides and ends of the deck boards.
+With a paintbrush do all the sides and ends of the deck boards.
 Using a dabbing action fill all cracks with Rescue it.
-And a lot if it.
+And a lot of it.
 Don’t worry this stuff dries fast.
 Once done let it dry for like six hours before you continue.

 Now you’re ready to start using a roller.
-With 1/2″ nap roller on a pole really soak the roller good.
+A 1/2″ nap roller on a pole really soak the roller well.
 This would be very different than painting a wall.
 Make sure you have the roller loaded nice and good.

 Start applying in a corner furthest away from the stairs or doorway.
 For the first coat, you’ll be concentrating on coverage (Getting all boards covered) Do not use pressure.
 Use more of a pushing action with the roller rather than a rolling action.
 This will ensure good coverage with a nice thick coat.

-Now let’s let is dry for at least six hours before continuing on with the second coat.
+Now let’s let it dry for at least six hours before continuing on with the second coat.

 Ok, let’s start the second coat.
 Don’t forget to mix your Rescue it.
 Apply the second coat the same way you did before.